Life As a Microbiologist

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 - Microbiology Analyst

-There were about 23,200 jobs for Microbiologist in 2016 (in the United States).
+In the United States, there were 23,200 jobs for Microbiologist in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Microbiologist by 2026.
 There will be an estimated 2,200 positions for Microbiologist per year.

 The states with the most job growth for Microbiologist are Nevada, Utah, and New Mexico.
 Watch out if you plan on working in Vermont, Oklahoma, or North Dakota.
 These states have the worst job growth for this type of profession.